lastralab/ABISSMAL/docs/index.md

-        RFID.py         # Collects data from the 125kHz CognIot radio frequency identification (RFID) reader Temp.py         # Collects data from the waterproof 1-wire DS18B20 temperature sensor Video.py        # Records videos by motion detection using a Raspberry Pi (H) infrared fisheye lens camera with infrared LEDs alt_video.py    # Responsible to record alternative videos for validation (can only run on a raspberry pi without the other modules enabled)
+        RFID.py         # Collects data from the 125kHz CognIot radio frequency identification (RFID) reader Temp.py         # Collects data from the waterproof 1-wire DS18B20 temperature sensor Video.py        # Records videos by motion detection using a Raspberry Pi (H) infrared fisheye lens camera with infrared LEDs helper.py       # Contains helper functions such as the CSV writter, directory setup and sms alerts log.py          # Resposible for the global Logger setup alt_video.py    # Responsible to record alternative videos for validation (can only run on a raspberry pi without the other modules enabled)
     R/
         ...             # General documentation for data processing and integration functions